 BAMS allows sidebars for specialized content, and a sidebar may be up to about 500 words.
 However, sidebars should be rare.
 Potential sidebars are usually better presented as appendices, and the author should have a clear reason for formatting text as a sidebar rather than as an appendix.
 A short aside might, for example, be best placed as a footnote.
 An aside about context or application might fit into introductory or discussion sections—or an appendix.

 Avoid duplicating caption information in the main text.
 Likewise, an explanation about how to read a figure or table should be in the caption, not in the main text.
-The best place to discuss the implications of a figure or table is in the caption itself, unless those implications are central to the main point of the article.

 Aim for exposition and avoid long bulleted or numbered sections.
 Your article should not look like an outline or a list.
-Lists lack the context, transition, and relationships that are necessary for flow and retention of information.
+Lists lack the context, transition, and relationships that are necessary for the flow and retention of information.

 Multiple levels of subheads are another form of outlining that discourages necessary context and flow.
 Focus on agile transitions and limit your subheads to one or two levels.
 Note that BAMS articles never begin with a subhead; the subheads are also not numbered, unlike many other journals.